 AA: “Rogue Nation Part 2” fits even better.

 Mean, Aymen.
 Very mean.
-But yes, indeed, that is what they try to prove – that this ‘rogue nation’ did it.
+But yes, indeed, that is what some American politicians try to prove – that this ‘rogue nation’ did it.
 And that’s the message the Global Times and others got: that the US desperately wants to frame China.
 It’s understandable that they see it that way, because Biden’s boys did their best to ‘pimp up’ thesis no. 2, although almost every renowned scientist – while not ruling out this possibility – considers it extremely unlikely.
 As the Global Times writes: “The US teams still made do with second-hand, unreliable evidence to compile a report that tries to smear China as culprit for the virus origins … ” Again: So far there is no evidence that a rogue nation was involved.
 Or that it escaped from a lab.

 AK: You said the lab leak thesis is politically motivated.
 Why?

 Because it wasn’t so much scientists, but the Republicans who tried to elevate it to the rank of an equivalent explanation.
 They obviously succeeded more or less – this stupid 90 Days Report proves it, it would not have come into being without their anti-scientific conspiracy lobbyism.
 Fox News for instance reported that a number of Republicans had found out that the Wuhan National Biosafety Lab requested bids for major renovations to air safety and waste treatment systems.
 Such a significant renovation so soon after the facility began operation!
 If that’s not suspicious!